AlgyJr/ios_guides/Using-CocoaPods.md

 ## Adding Cocoapods to your project
-We're going to add the AFNetworking Pod to give UIImageView a web-image-loading superpower!
-We'll also add the MBProgressHUD Pod so we can create a nice loading screen.

 ### Step 1 - Set your Terminal's directory
 A Terminal window is just like a Finder window on your Mac.
 It's only ever associated with one folder at a time.
 That folder is known as the "Present Working Directory."